-The ceramics studio includes all of the necessary materials and equipment.
+The ceramics studio includes all of the necessary materials and equipment for instruction in hand building and wheelthrowing classes.
 It has multiple kilns including electric, natural gas, raku, soda vapor, and wood fired.
 The studio also has pottery wheels, a slab roller, canvas covered worktables, a humidity controlled damp room, and separate rooms for storage and glazing.
 The ceramics studio is located in Building 5, Room 104.

-ART155, Pottery 2-Beginning Wheel Throwing Loosen up on the potters wheel fall term.
+ART155, Pottery 2-Beginning Wheel Throiwing Loosen up on the potters wheel fall term.
 Develop strong, basic throwing skills while making useful clay items.
 Includes shaping, trimming, glazing and firing pottery pieces.

 ART156, Pottery 3-Intermediate Techniques Builds upon the wheel throwing skills.
 Produce lidded jars, teapots, casserole dishes and other functional pottery forms.
 Producing your own ceramic glazes and learn about firing and kilns.
 See the schedule for times.

 ART199H1, Ceramic Surface Decoration Receive instruction in slip trailing, combing, and marbling, custom stamps, faceting, incised and inlayed clay, and many other creative decorating skills.
 These processes are valuable for both students with the most basic clay experience and more skilled clay artists.
 Techniques covered are applicable to both hand building and wheelthrowing.
 Three credits.
 Prerequisites: ART 154, 155, or 156.